Red Bridge Hydro: Dam

 At the north end of the dam, is a 165 foot-long earth embankment with a concrete core.
 The middle section contains a 300 foot-long overflow spillway.
 The southern end is also a 362 foot-long earthen embankment with a concrete core.
-The highest point of the dam is approximately 51 feet tall and creates a bypass reach of almost half of a mile (2,160 feet).
+The highest point of the dam is approximately 51 feet tall.
+The overflow spillway creates a bypass that runs almost half of a mile (2,160 feet) to meet back up with the Chicopee River downstream of the powerhouse.

 Power Canal and Headgate

 The canal headgate is a wooden building with a granite block foundation.
 It houses 10 intake gates.
 The intake gates allow water from the reservoir to flow into the power canal.
 These gates are manually operated and have dimensions of 5.5 feet tall and 8.5 feet wide.
 The power canal is 340 feet long by 73 feet wide and 13 feet deep.
 It extends from the headgate to the intake structure (contains trashrack and penstock).
 The walls are made of cut Granite.
 Looking down from the headgate, to the right of the intake structure, is the ice sluice (a small dam on the side of the canal for ice to fall off of) which is made from stone blocks).
 The sluice crosses under Red Bridge Rd and back into the Chicopee River.